 Rheumatologists may want to use capillaroscopy for reasons like these:

-- Raynaud’s syndrome – to ascertain a differential diagnosis for primary or secondary disease
+- Raynaud’s phenomenon – to ascertain a differential diagnosis for primary or secondary disease

 - System sclerosis – for staging purposes